eclipse-archived/golo-lang/README.md

 [Rake](http://rake.rubyforge.org), too.
 The provided `Rakefile` acts as a frontend to the Maven build and simplifies some invocations.

-Golo needs Java SE 7 or more to build and run.
-We suggest a fresh build of OpenJDK 8 as `invokedynamic` advances are happening there first, before being backported to OpenJDK 7 and eventually to the official Oracle JDK.
+Golo needs Java SE 8 or more to build and run.

+The Maven build is self-contained, including the documentation generation.

 ### Building from sources